siddjoshi/opentelemetry-demo/README.md

 _hint: you'll want to navigate to one of the sub-folders_

+### Success Criteria
-The adventurer who gets the below right clears this level!
+- The adventurer who gets the below right clears this level!
   1. Overall repo architecture
   2. The various services
   3. The implementation languages
 </details>

 <details style="border: 1px solid #ccc; background-color: #f9f9f9; padding: 10px; border-radius: 4px;">